Data: Saab is being snubbed by Peru in a billion-dollar deal

 In Saab's interim report for the first quarter, Saab's CEO states that "growth was strong for medium-sized orders, while fewer large orders were received during the quarter."

-What would such an order mean from a broader perspective, beyond the order value itself?
+What would such an order mean from a larger perspective, beyond the order value itself?

-Every Gripen deal is, of course, important; there is no doubt about that.
-But this deal is not crucial in any way for our strength in the region or for our ramping up of Gripen production.
+Every Gripen deal is of course important, there is no doubt about that.
+But it is not that this deal is crucial in any way for our strength in the area or for our "ramping up" in terms of production of Gripen aircraft.
 We are going to deliver to Sweden, Brazil, Hungary and Thailand right now.

-The defense group Saab has seen rapid growth since the outbreak of the Ukraine war, and, among other things, its share has risen almost 300 percent in the last three years.
-For the latest quarter, it reports an order intake of SEK 18.2 billion and an operating profit of SEK 1.9 billion.
+The defense group Saab has experienced extreme growth since the outbreak of the war in Ukraine, and among other things, its share price has risen almost 300 percent in the last three years.
+For the latest quarter, it now reports an order intake of SEK 18.2 billion and an operating profit of SEK 1.9 billion.

 Loading related articles...